KwanLab/Autometa/docs/source/databases.rst

     - `gtdb-taxdump.tar.gz <https://github.com/shenwei356/gtdb-taxdump/releases/latest/download/gtdb-taxdump.tar.gz>`_

 Once unzipped `gtdb-taxdump.tar.gz` will have the taxdump files of all the respective GTDB releases.
 Make sure that the release you use is in line with the `gtdb_proteins_aa_reps.tar.gz` release version.
 It's better to always use the latest version.

+All the taxonomy files for a specific taxonomy database should be in a single directory.
+You can now copy the taxdump files of the desired release version in the sample directory as `gtdb.dmnd`

-Run the following command to format the `gtdb_proteins_aa_reps.tar.gz` file and make it ready for Autometa.
+Alternatively if you have manually downloaded `gtdb_proteins_aa_reps.tar.gz` and `gtdb-taxdump.tar.gz` you can run the following command to format the `gtdb_proteins_aa_reps.tar.gz` file and make it ready for Autometa.

 .. code-block:: bash

-    python -m autometa.taxonomy.gtdb --reps-faa <path/to/gtdb_proteins_aa_reps.tar.gz> --dbdir <path/to/output_directory> --cpus 90
+    python -m autometa.taxonomy.gtdb --reps-faa <path/to/gtdb_proteins_aa_reps.tar.gz> --dbdir <path/to/output_directory> --cpus 20

 .. note::

-    All the taxonomy files for a specific taxonomy database should be in a single directory.
-Make sure that the formatted `gtdb_proteins_aa_reps.tar.gz` databse and gtdb taxdump files are in the same directory.
+    Again Make sure that the formatted `gtdb_proteins_aa_reps.tar.gz` databse and gtdb taxdump files are in the same directory.